davidbrownell/LegacyInformation/README.md

 | `one:two`          | `one\:two`          |
 | `https://espn.com` | `https\://espn.com` |

-Putting these rules together, a filename on Windows might looks like:
+Putting these rules together, a filename on Windows might look like:

 | Value               | Command Line         |
 | ------------------- | -------------------- |